MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxelementgetcontainer.md

 ## -description

-TBD - The AcxElementGetContainer function retrieves the associated container for the provided ACX element.
+The AcxElementGetContainer function retrieves the associated container for the given ACX element.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -parameters

 ### -param Element

-TBD - An ACXELEMENT object.
+An existing, initialized, ACXELEMENT object.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns

-Returns `STATUS_SUCCESS` if the call was successful.
-Otherwise, it returns an appropriate error code.
-For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).
+Returns the ACXOBJECT object that is the container for the specified ACX element.

 ## -remarks